amina-alibasic/Image-processing-rubiks-cube/README.md

 # Image Processing of Rubik's Cube in MATLAB

-This program detects the colors of different images of Rubik's Cube (one side of cube in the image).
+This program detects the colors in different images of Rubik's Cube (one side of cube in the image).
-The colors are put into a 3x3 result matrix at the end of the program (one matrix element for one color).
+The colors are put into a 3x3 result matrix at the end of the program (one matrix element for one square color).
 Each color position in the Rubik's Cube corresponds the position in the matrix.

 ![Screenshot from 2021-06-23 18-08-29](https://user-images.githubusercontent.com/73773493/123131511-0b79c780-d44e-11eb-9503-63fac2fd8dac.png)